There’s more than one way to teach your student how to fix messy handwriting.

 Instead of explaining, I read the letter to her pointing to each word as I read it.
 She said the way I wrote it made no sense to her.
 She asked me how I expected her to figure it out.

 I told her again (same lesson as usual!) about the order of words on a line, explaining if everyone does it the same way, anyone can read it.
-Suddenly it all made sense to her because she learned it on the “need to know basis” of real teaching.
+Suddenly it all made sense to her because she learned it on the “need to know basis” of real teaching by example.

 Another daughter had messy handwriting (which is beautiful now).
 I wasn’t connecting with her about making letters with uniform sizes and spacing.

-There is always a way to teach handwriting and penmanship!
+There are different ways to teach handwriting and penmanship!

 - Step back and ponder the situation.

 - Give yourself and your student a breather.